KitcatCatlord/Sanbot-MCU-Bridge/dev/analysis/mcu_sql/README.md

 - The schema mirrors the reverse-engineering JSON sources: `commands` corresponds to per-command metadata; `command_bytes` expands payload fields/ordering.
 - If a command’s payload packing rules are ambiguous, consult `logic_links` and `files_checklist` for original firmware references.
 - Changes to labels/ordering should be versioned; consumers (CLI) assume `byte_order` is stable.

+## Attribution

+The initial pass of reviewing the original firmware `.smali` files and generating the structured dataset that seeded this database was performed with assistance from ChatGPT Codex.